-Blueprint Customer Responsibilities Matrix
+Azure Security and Compliance Blueprint Customer Responsibilities Matrix

-The Azure Blueprint Customer Responsibilities Matrix (CRM) is designed to aid Azure Government customers implementing and documenting system-specific security controls implemented within Azure.
+The Azure Security and Compliance Blueprint Customer Responsibilities Matrix (CRM) is designed to aid Azure Government customers implementing and documenting system-specific security controls implemented within Azure.
 The CRM explicitly lists all NIST SP 800-53 security control requirements for FedRAMP and DISA baselines that include a customer implementation requirement.
 This includes controls with a shared responsibility between Azure and Azure customers, as well as controls that must be fully implemented by Azure customers.
 Where appropriate, controls are delineated at a control sub-requirement granularity to provide more specific guidance.